 How to live a simpler life?
 Slower?
 More Zen-like?
 In a place with good food and wine and lots of sunshine?
-We came up with an answer:
+A few years ago we came up with an answer:

 We moved to a French village, my prince and I.

 It has an ancient church, a ruin of a castle, a small grocery store, a post office, a bar/coffee shop and five wineries.
 All that’s necessary for a simple, relaxing life.